ViDou83/SDNNested/README.md

 ## Usage
 *   Deploy Azure VM :
-    *   Use New-AzureSDNNested.ps1 script, run it from a machine with access to your Azure Subscription.
+    *   Use New-SDNNestedAzHost.ps1 script, run it from a machine with access to your Azure Subscription.
 Config file is AzureVM.psd1 to define :
-        *   Subscription, ResourceGroupName, VMName, VMSize and so on see  AzureVM.psd1 provided
+        *   Subscription, ResourceGroupName, VMName, VMSize, VM username and  Password, AzFileShare where VHDX and misc apps/tools can be hosted
+        *  Ex: .\New-SDNNestedAzHost.ps1 -ConfigurationDataFile .\configfiles\SDNNestedAzHost.psd1
+        * AzFile share folder tree has to be
+            * \\AzFileShare\Template => contains sysprered vhdx (Name has to the one used).
+            * \\AzFileShare\Apps => put what you want...
+            *  Template folder will be replicated on the AzVM F:\VMs Drive and App under C:\
 *   Deploy 1st level of Nested virtualization :
     *   Use New-SDNNestedInfra.ps1 script, run it from the Azure VM itself.
 Config file is SDNNested-Deploy-Infra.psd1 and can be fully customized.
 PREREQUISITES : You need to have VHDX generelazied hosted on the AzureVM.
 *   2nd level of Nested virtualization